Fos-R/Fos-R/public/usecases.md

 ## BreizhCTF 2025

-Fos-R created background network traffic during the [BreizhCTF 2025](https://www.breizhctf.com/) hacking competition for about 600 participants.
+Fos-R created background network traffic for the [Pirhack](https://gitlab.inria.fr/pirat-public/pirhack/pirhack) challenge during the [BreizhCTF 2025](https://www.breizhctf.com/) hacking competition for about 600 participants.
 During that competition, Fos-R was deployed on 750 virtual machines for a total of 23,000 cumulated hours.

 ## Education